RoyalMishra/ShoppingHeroes/README.md

 //This Website is Created By Royal Mishra
-//This is an assignment Website made for the intern role at Digital Heroes
+//This is an assignment Website made for the Digital Heroes
 //For any Other queries please contact at github.com/royalmishra